srclosson/div-panel/README.md

     <script>
         function onDivPanelInit() {
           console.log("I am in init");
         }

+        function onDivPanelEnterEditMode() {
+          console.log("I entered edit mode");
+        }

+        function onDivPanelExitEditMode() {
+          console.log("I exited edit mode");
+        }

         function onDivPanelDataUpdate(data) {
           console.log("I have data", data);
         }

-        console.log("from script");
+        console.log("Hello from my script!");
     </script>
   </body>
 </html>
 ```

-There are two callbacks provided.
-The first is only called on init `onDivPanelInit`
+There are four callbacks provided.
+1. `onDivPanelInit`: Called when your panel is contructed and you html is available.
-The second is onDivPanelDataUpdate, and it is called with the data retrieved from the datasource and is called `onDivPanelDataUpdate`.
+2. `onDivPanelDataUpdate`: Called with the data retrieved from the datasource.

-Examples coming soon.
-Please share your creations!
+3. `onDivPanelEnterEditMode`: Called whenever you enter edit mode.
+4. `onDivPanelExitEditMode`: Called whenever you exit edit mode.